Chris Donlon – President

 Rob was awarded a PhD from the University of Sydney, where he specialised in Psychology and Human Performance.
 As a performance psychologist, he has worked with many elite Australian teams, athletes and coaches.
 Rob also possesses a Graduate Diploma in Labour Relations Law from the University of Melbourne.

 Peter Kelly – Manager, Operations and Member Engagement

-Peter joined the AFLUA office in 2016 in a newly created position of Marketing and Communications Coordinator.
+Peter joined the AFLUA office in 2016 in a newly-created position of Marketing and Communications Coordinator.
 A former AFL goal umpire, Peter has an extensive understanding of umpiring and football issues.
-He has held the position of Executive Officer with the Victorian Football Umpires’ Association (VFUA) since 1993 and has worked in various local leagues in Melbourne.
-Peter has also served on the AFLUA executive committee as Social Secretary and was part of a committee which organized the AFLUA Centenary Birthday Celebration Ball in 2009.
-Peter is an Honorary Life Member of both the AFLUA and VFUA and has also been awarded a Special Award by the VFUA for his contribution to umpiring.
-Peter previously held a number of senior human resources roles with the Victorian State Government in a career spanning 31 years.
-He has a Bachelor of Arts (Human Resources) from the University of Iowa (USA) and a Cert IV in Personal Training.
+He held the position of Executive Officer with the Victorian Football Umpires’ Association (VFUA) from 1993 to 2020, and has worked in various local leagues in Melbourne.
+Peter has also served on the AFLUA Executive Committee as Social Secretary, and was part of a committee which organised the AFLUA Centenary Celebration Ball in 2009.
+Peter is an Honorary Life Member of both the AFLUA and the VFUA, and has also been awarded a Special Award by the VFUA for his contribution to umpiring.
+He previously held a number of senior Human Resources roles with the Victorian State Government in a career spanning 31 years.
+Peter has a Bachelor of Arts (Human Resources) degree from the University of Iowa (USA) and a Cert IV in Personal Training.